Hortonk223/SPS-2020/portfolio/README.md

+This is Khalil Horton's portfolio!
-This directory is where you'll write all of your code!
+This directory contains all the source code for this project!

-By default it contains a barebones web app.
-To run a local server, execute this
-command:

-mvn appengine:devserver